An expert exercise professional serving Los Angeles since 1999

 Michele has been serving clients since 1999 and is at the top of her field by no other means than hard work, study, and gaining the trust of the 100s of clients she has worked with.

-She holds a masters degree in Kinesiology (Exercise Physiology concentration) from the University of Texas, is a published researcher in the area of strength and connective tissue, and is the director of anatomy and fascia (specialized connective tissue) education for NCEP (National College of Exercise Professionals).
-She is also an adjunct lecturer and coordinator of fascial research for the University of Texas-Permian Basin.
+She holds a masters degree in Kinesiology (Exercise Physiology concentration) from the University of Texas and is a published researcher in the area of strength and connective tissue.
+She is also an adjunct lecturer and the coordinator of fascial research for the University of Texas, Odessa.

 Her areas of continuing education are functional anatomy/corrective exercise, fascia (specialized connective tissue), and gait (walking) analysis.
 Michele also has a team of medical, academic, and research professionals to consult with to assist with program and professional development.